P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * JustEnoughIDs - A mod which removes all ID limits from 1.12.2 similar to the 1.13+ update.

 * Just Enough Harvestcraft - Adds "JEI" "Harvest Craft" support.

+* JEI Integration - JEI Integration, the successor to NEI Integration by Tonius, is an addon for Just Enough Items (JEI) for Minecraft 1.10 and above.
+The mod provides JEI recipe handlers for other mods where otherwise absent.
+In addition to additional recipe handlers, it adds configurable tooltips which can provide insightful information for pack developers and tech-savvy players.

 * Just Enough Items - A very polished and efficient recipe browser.